Sitecore/Sitecore.Demo.Platform/docs/Usage.md

 **Solution:**

-Do not use the `--pull` switch with the `docker-compose build` command.
+Do not use the `--pull` switch with the `docker compose build` command.
 Instead, use the `.\build-images.ps1` script as instructed in this documentation.
 This script will pull the required base images first, then build the Docker images without the `--pull` switch.

 ### Issue downloading nodejs